-China is diagnosing coronavirus patients by looking for ‘ground glass’ in their lungs.
-Take a look at the CT scans.
+Many coronavirus patients have ‘ground glass’ in their lungs.
+Take a look at their CT scans.

 - Visit Business Insider’s homepage for more stories.

-Patients diagnosed via CT scan – what Chinese officials call “clinically diagnosed cases” – present symptoms of the virus in their lungs, but either haven’t been lab-tested or died before the test could be administered.
+Patients with severe cases typically develop fluid in their lungs, similar to those with standard pneumonia.
+That fluid can be detected on a CT scan, where it shows up in the form of white patches that doctors call “ground glass.”

-The latest figures suggest the virus has killed at least 1,370 people and infected more than 60,000 in total.
-That number is expected to rise significantly as CT scans capture more cases in the coming days.
+CT scans are considered less thorough than lab tests, but they offer a quicker way to diagnose patients – or help identify the virus in people who died before a test could be administered.

-Here’s what physicians look for in the scans.
+Here’s what physicians look for to detect the virus on a scan.

 Normal lungs should appear black on a CT scan.